Resarton Books (Publisher)

 Some of their activities were about to get out, uncovered, and so the "officials" extended their influence to arrange a government cover up (false evidence was planted into the situation by government officials).

 Then a few years later the police accepted, confirmed, that the forgery referred to above had taken place.
-Government censorship was immediately applied to the situation and it has continued to the present day.
-The end of the censorship is imminent.
+Government censorship was immediately applied to the situation.

 A bit more on what is contained in Manor Bier is as follows.